ANZSoilData/def-au-scm/vocab-maintenance.md

 ## Loading in RVA

+In demo mode: If you want to do a test, load the vocabulary in development mode.
+To to this, log on to https://demo.vocabs.ardc.edu.au

-Login to https://vocabs.ardc.edu.au and go to 'My Vocabs'.
+alternativly log in in production mode - Login to https://vocabs.ardc.edu.au and go to 'My Vocabs'.

 + Add a new Vocabulary